-What is CBD Salve?
+What Is a CBD Salve?

 Are CBD salves the same as CBD lotions and creams?
 Not exactly.
 While they’re all applied topically and absorbed through the skin, there are slight differences between them.
 Each is explained in a bit more detail here:

 Salve: Salves are a combination of oil (typically coconut or olive oil) and beeswax.

 Lotion: Lotion is a combination of oil and water mixed with an emulsifier (typically emulsifying wax or beeswax).
 Lotions contain a higher ratio of water to oil (70:20).

 Cream: Creams are also made using a concentration of water and oil along with an emulsifying agent.
 Creams are heavier than lotions because they contain more oil (45:45).

 The only real difference between CBD salves, lotions and creams is the amount of water that is used to make them.
 In the case of CBD salves, they aren’t produced with any water, something that makes them a much thicker consistency than CBD lotions or CBD creams.

 Salves are actually one of the most simple CBD topicals there is to create.